 Holy Family School uses MAP Growth testing which is the most trusted and innovative assessment for measuring achievement and growth in K–12 math, reading, and language usage.
 It provides teachers with accurate information they can use to make decisions and create strategies and content to fit students’ learning needs no matter how far students are above or below grade level.
 Our school utilizes MAP testing three times per year.
 Our SVL teachers also use the information to assign learning in students’ online classes.

 Students who qualify are able to attend special services provided by the Clarkston School District.
 A speech specialist is available to assist students with speech and hearing problems.
 There is also a Title Reading and Math specialist available for Holy Family School students.

-The latest technology, which includes a Chromebook for each student, SMART boards, document cameras, classroom computers, online research and online assessments.
+The latest technology is available to students, which includes a Chromebook for each student, SMART boards, TVs, document cameras, classroom computers, online research and online assessments.

-A partnership with Spokane Virtual Learning, which includes online math and literacy programs, three days a week of after school technology lab, collaboration with a teacher from Spokane Public School for student monitoring and lesson differentiation.
+A partnership with Spokane Virtual Learning, which includes online math and literacy programs, after school technology lab, collaboration with a teacher from Spokane Public School for student monitoring and lesson differentiation.

 Holy Family School has an arts focus with a strong music program including music, two performances per year, classroom arts instruction, field trips to The Valley Art Center, and an annual all school art lesson with local artists.
 Holy Family School has a music teacher who offers music instruction to all students and an optional band program for grades 4-8.
 A musical program is produced twice a year.
 Often our upper classes are invited to entertain at special functions during the year.
 Performance and participation is considered when calculating grades.